Review of Applications Begins Applications will be reviewed as need arises.

-Applications will be accepted on a continuous basis.
-Screening of applications will take place as positions become available and continue until positions are filled.
+Applications are accepted on a continuous basis.
+Screening of applications will take place as positions become available and will continue until positions are filled.
+This pool is active until June 30, 2018.

-Minimum Requirements A J.D. or Ph.D. in Political Science or related field is required.
+Minimum Requirements A PhD in Psychology or a closely related field is required.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.